PythWare/Halo-Wars-Coordinate-Guider/README.md

 # Halo-Wars-Coordinate-Guider
 A GUI Visual Guide Tool for displaying coordinates on map images to help with placing/moving objects, buildings, troops, NPCS, etc stuff.
+It's a big Guider/Editor with nearly 4,000 lines of pure Python code, no dependencies beyond needing Python installed.

 What's needed to use this tool: